Combination Chemotherapy + Immunotherapy for Biliary Tract Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are on systemic chemotherapy or investigational agents for biliary tract cancer, you would not be eligible to participate.

-Is the combination of chemotherapy and immunotherapy safe for biliary tract cancer?
+What evidence suggests that this combination chemotherapy and immunotherapy might be an effective treatment for biliary tract cancer?

 Marina Baretti, M.D.